Zero Mostel: 1950–1956: Blacklist years and HUAC testimony

 Mostel played supporting roles in five movies for Twentieth Century Fox in 1950, all in films released in 1951.
 Fox then abruptly cancelled his contract.
-Mostel learned this after he was loaned out to Columbia for a film role but not permitted on the set.
+Mostel learned this after he was lent out to Columbia for a film role but not permitted on the set.
 The studio may have received word that he was about to be named as a Communist in Congressional testimony.

 On January 29, 1952, Martin Berkeley identified Mostel to the House Un-American Activities Committee (HUAC) as having been a member of the Communist Party.
 After the testimony he was effectively blacklisted.
 He was subpoenaed to appear before HUAC on August 14, 1955.
 Mostel declined to name names and jousted with the members of Congress, invoked the Fifth Amendment, while standing up for his right to the privacy of his personal political beliefs.
 His testimony won him admiration in the blacklisted community, and in addition to not naming names he also confronted the committee on ideological matters, something that was rarely done.
 Among other things, he referred to Twentieth Century Fox as "18th Century Fox" (due to its collaboration with the committee), and manipulated the committee members to make them appear foolish.
 Mostel later commented: "What did they think I was going to do – sell acting secrets to the Russians?"

-The admiration he received for his testimony did nothing to take him off the blacklist, however, and the family had to struggle throughout the 1950s with little income.
+The admiration he received for his testimony did nothing to take him off the blacklist and the family had to struggle throughout the 1950s with little income.
 Mostel used this time to work in his studio.
 Later he said that he cherished those years for the time it had afforded him to do what he loved most.
 Mostel's appearance before the HUAC (as well as others) was incorporated into Eric Bentley's 1972 play Are You Now or Have You Ever Been...?
-During this period he also appeared in many regional productions of shows like Peter Pan (as Captain Hook) and Kismet (as the Wazir), with his name seen prominently in the advertising.
+During this period he also appeared in many regional productions of shows such as Peter Pan (as Captain Hook) and Kismet (as the Wazir), with his name seen prominently in the advertising.